-- 3.13 Business Partners must respect the need for workers to have a balance between work and leisure.
-Working hours and overtime shall comply with applicable wage, work hours, overtime and benefits laws and regulations and local labor agreements.
-If the employment contract allows for overtime, it must be on a voluntary basis and workers must expressly agree to it. - 3.14 Business Partners should strive to provide workers with a pay and benefits package that supports an adequate standard of living.
+Business Partners must respect the need for workers to have a balance between work and leisure.
+Working hours and overtime shall comply with applicable wage, work hours, overtime and benefits laws and regulations

+Business Partners should strive to provide workers with a pay and benefits package that supports an adequate standard of living.
 Wages and benefits shall be equal or superior to the applicable minimum legal and regulatory requirements, and compensation terms established by legally binding collective bargaining agreements must be implemented and adhered to.
 Business Partners must communicate employment terms and conditions before onboarding of workers.
 Workers must receive payment for work regularly, in full and on time, and should have access to a pay slip, explaining their wage and any deductions.
-Other than legally mandated deductions, all other deductions from wages must be made only with the express and written consent of the workers, and in compliance with applicable laws and international human rights standards. - 3.15 Business Partners are encouraged to provide workers with opportunities to develop their skills and capabilities and, where possible, provide opportunities for advancement.
+Other than legally mandated deductions, all other deductions from wages must be made only with the express and written consent of the workers, and in compliance with applicable laws and international human rights standards.

+Business Partners are encouraged to provide workers with opportunities to develop their skills and capabilities and, where possible, provide opportunities for advancement.

-4. Workplace Safety and Health
+C. Workplace Safety and Health

-- 4.1 Business Partners must ensure high standards of occupational health and safety throughout their organizations and strive to prevent all accidents, injuries and occupational illnesses within their operations through management leadership and employee involvement. - 4.2 Health and safety practices must, at minimum, comply with applicable laws.
+Business Partners must ensure high standards of occupational health and safety throughout their organizations and strive to prevent all accidents, injuries and occupational illnesses within their operations through management leadership and employee involvement.

+Health and safety practices must, at minimum, comply with applicable laws.
 If such laws do not meet minimum standards under international best practice, the higher standard under international best practice must be applied.

-- 4.3 Business partners should, at a minimum: - 4.3.1 Establish safety procedures and training programs for workers to ensure they are aware of workplace hazards; - 4.3.2 Assess, identify and control potential hazards and risks associated with equipment and processes; - 4.3.3 Track and monitor work related accident and injury rates, and corrective actions must be implemented for any incidents - 4.3.4 Identify hazardous chemicals and ensure proper provisions are in place for handling and disposal according to applicable laws and best practices; - 4.3.5 Ensure policies, procedures and safeguards are in place to deal with any emergency situations which must include evacuation plans, fire detection systems and emergency exit doors, and proper training is provided; - 4.3.6 Provide protective equipment to workers in accordance with their job requirements and the goal of safe working conditions; and - 4.3.7 Ensure that worker accommodation is clean, safe and meet the basic needs of workers.
+Business partners should, at a minimum:

+- Establish safety procedures and training programs for workers to ensure they are aware of workplace hazards; - Assess, identify and control potential hazards and risks associated with equipment and processes; - Track and monitor work related accident and injury rates, and corrective actions must be implemented for any incidents;

+- Identify hazardous chemicals and ensure proper provisions are in place for handling and disposal according to applicable laws and best practices; - Ensure policies, procedures and safeguards are in place to deal with any emergency situations which must include evacuation plans, fire detection systems and emergency exit doors, and proper training is provided; - Provide protective equipment to workers in accordance with their job requirements and the goal of safe working conditions; and - Ensure that worker accommodation is clean, safe and meet the basic needs of workers.
 Facilities must be constructed and maintained in accordance with the standards set by applicable laws and regulations and must be separated from any production area.

-5. Brand Promoters and Brand Ambassadors
+D. Brand Promoters and Brand Ambassadors

-5.1 Brand Promoters and Brand Ambassadors are individuals who are compensated in return for informing customers and consumers about our brands or providing samples, serving or selling our products at bars, clubs, restaurants or other on- or off-trade events.
+Brand Promoters and Brand Ambassadors are individuals who are compensated in return for informing customers and consumers about our brands or providing samples, serving, or selling our products at bars, clubs, restaurants or other on- or off-trade events.
 Business Partners providing Brand Promoters or Brand Ambassadors to AB InBev must commit to principles set out in our Responsible Marketing and Communications Code and any contractual requirements agreed with AB InBev.
-Business Partners providing Brand Promoters and Brand Ambassadors to AB InBev.
-Business Partners providing Brand Promoters and Brand Ambassadors to AB InBev.
-Business Partners providing Brand Promoters and Brand Ambassadors to AB InBev.
+Business Partners providing Brand Promoters and Brand Ambassadors to AB InBev must be approved prior to providing such services.

-6. Security
+E. Security